cuba-platform/multitenancy-addon/README.md

 ![tenantid-login](img/tenantid-login.png)

-Use the same way to get a token when you authorize with REST API, for example:
+Use the same way to get a token when you authorize with the **REST API**, for example:

 `http://localhost:8080/sdbmt/rest/v2/oauth/token?grant_type=password&username=some_user&password=user&tenantId=some_tenant`.

 # Migration

-The data filtering mechanism depending on the tenant ID is changed in 2.0 version of the add-on.
+The data filtering mechanism depending on the tenant ID has changed in 2.0 version of the add-on.

 To switch to the new mechanism of data filtering, do the followings: